Skiing and snowboarding in Japan for first timers

 Hokkaido area, particularly the Niseko ski field is the most popular with Aussies and has been called ‘Little Australia’.
 It is very popular with keen skiers and is known for its amazing powder.
 However, it is an additional flight north to Sapporo.

 Nagano area is a bullet train ride from Tokyo so more accessible and if you are keen to check out the Snow Monkeys, you will find them in this area.
 There are a number of ski fields in the Nagano area.
 Shiga Kogen is the largest with 19 connected ski resorts so there is something for everyone.
-Or you could go for the more traditional Nozawa Onsen or Myoko Kogen.
+Hakuba is fast growing as one of the most popular areas, or you could go for the more traditional Nozawa Onsen or Myoko Kogen.

 Decide how long you want to stay for and book flights!